octobercms/docs/3.x/element/form/widget-recordfinder.md

 **list** | a configuration array or reference to a list column definition file.
 **filter** | a reference to a filter scopes definition file, see [backend list filters](../../extend/lists/filters.md).
 **showSetup** | displays a setup button to configure the list columns and records per page.
+Default: `false` **structure** | enables a read-only structured list for selecting records, see the [sorting records article](../../extend/lists/structures.md).
+Set to `false` to disable, otherwise enabled when the model uses a tree interface.
-Default: `false` **defaultSort** | sets a default sorting column and direction when user preference is not defined.
+**defaultSort** | sets a default sorting column and direction when user preference is not defined.
 Supports a string or an array with keys `column` and `direction`.
 The direction can be `asc` for ascending (default) or `desc` for descending order.
 **recordsPerPage** | records to display per page, use 0 for no pages.
 Default: `10` **conditions** | specifies a raw where query statement to apply to the list model query.